 Occasional larger sums are given to charities where high impact can be achieved.

-The Foundation advises applications should be received at least 28 days before the next review meeting on the 27th July 2022 with further dates to be announced later this year.
+Whilst The Foundation advises applications should be received at least 6 weeks before the next review meeting on 26th July 2022, further deadlines are to be announced later this year.

 For more information and how to apply